Installation

 Build fails on Windows

-Ensure you have Visual Studio 2022 with C++ tools installed.
-Native Windows builds are supported via cibuildwheel; if building from source fails, file an issue with the full CMake log.
+Ensure Visual Studio 2022 with C++ tools is installed.
+If a source build fails, file an issue with the full CMake log.

 Python import fails with “module _gravel not found”